Light-matter coupling and quantum geometry in moir\'e materials

 We continue with the quadratic intra-band coupling

 Following analogous steps to the derivation of the linear case we find

 Details of the derivation are given in App.~\ref{sec:calcQuadraticIntra}.

 The quadratic inter-band coupling in band $n$ is thus given by two terms.
 The first is the curvature of the band as in case of a single band.
-The second term is a manifestly multi-band contribution and, interestingly, contains terms from the quantum metric
+The second term is a manifestly multi-band contribution and, interestingly, is similar to the quantum metric

-within the summation.
 Thus finite quantum metric may enable finite LMC even in a flat band where the effective mass is infinite (i.e.~the first term is zero).
 The quantum metric generates a "geometric" effective mass that can be finite.
 This has been previously noticed in different physical contexts.
 First, the two-body problem of two attractively interacting fermions in a flat band gives quantum-metric-dependent pair effective mass in certain limits~\cite{torma_quantum_2018}.
 In~\cite{Iskin19,Iskin2020_Goldstone}, an effective band mass was also calculated and the result is mathematically equivalent to Eq.~(\ref{eq:QuadraticIntra}) although the physical context of the result is different.

 It is of interest to compare the result (\ref{eq:QuadraticIntra}) to the geometric contribution of multi-band superfluid weight $D^s_{\text{geom}, \mu \nu}$~\cite{liang_band_2017}:

 Here $E_n$ and $\Delta$ are the Bogoliubov eigenenergies and the order parameter of a superconducting system, respectively, $\beta$ the inverse temperature, and $\mu$ the chemical potential.
 Terms from the quantum metric multiplied by the band energy difference appear here too, but otherwise the form differs from Eq.~(\ref{eq:QuadraticIntra}).
 Physically, the two results describe distinct processes.
 The LMC in Eq.~(\ref{eq:QuadraticIntra}) corresponds solely to the diamagnetic term, while Eq.~(\ref{eq:GeometricalSuperfluidWeight}) contains the diamagnetic term and the product of two paramagnetic terms (the current-current commutator); for a band-integrated quantity, it is possible to combine these utilizing integration by parts.
 Furthermore, the superfluid weight depends on the properties of the superconducting ground state such as the order parameter $\Delta$.